We may earn affiliate commissions for the recommended products. Learn more.

 Additional features

-NordVPN offers the unusual SmartPlay technology that is created to unblock geo-restricted content.
+NordVPN offers the unusual SmartPlay technology that is created to unblock geo-restricted content more easily on its apps.
 You also get various specialty servers, such as P2P for torrenting, obfuscated servers to bypass censorship, and more.

-You also get an auto-connect feature so that you don’t need to manually turn on your VPN each time you start your device.
+The service also includes an auto-connect feature so that you don’t need to manually turn on your VPN each time you start your device.
 With it, there’s a pause button that allows you to set a time when you want the VPN to resume.
 Another benefit of NordVPN is that in case your data gets leaked on the dark web, it will alert you so that you can start taking security measures.

 NordVPN dark web monitoring feature in-app

-As for Norton Secure VPN, despite split tunneling and an ad blocker, you also get the Wi-Fi Security feature.
+As for Norton VPN, alongside split tunneling, Norton VPN's auto-connect, and an ad blocker, you also get the Wi-Fi Security feature.
 If you connect to a network that isn’t secure, you’ll automatically be connected to the VPN.

 Servers and locations

-In terms of servers, both NordVPN and Norton Secure VPN have decent server fleets, with NordVPN offering many more server locations than Norton Secure VPN.
+Regarding, NordVPN and Norton VPN have decent server fleets, with NordVPN offering many more server locations than Norton VPN.

-NordVPN offers 5,800 servers in 60 countries which is a lot compared to other VPN providers.
+NordVPN offers 7700+ servers in 118 countries which is a lot compared to other VPN providers like Surfshark and IPVanish.
 Regions like Europe and the Asia Pacific have the best coverage.
 In addition, the Americas and Middle East & Africa include a few server locations as well, making NordVPN’s fleet very inclusive.

 Plus, with NordVPN, you get to make use of specialized servers, such as Double VPN or obfuscated for extra security as well as P2P servers for torrenting.